GAGGIUINO/gaggiuino.github.io/docs/gc/gaggia-classic.md

 # BASE FUNCTIONALITY BENCH TEST
 ***
 1. The first step will be to test the electronics outside the Gaggia.
-Connect the MAX6675 module, relay, and nextion to the arduino board using the pins defined above.
+Connect the MAX6675 module, SSR, and nextion to the arduino board using the pins defined above.
 You can also find them defined at the top of the .ino file.
-For now only connect the low voltage circuit controlling ports of the relay to check whether the relay LED indicates the power states.
+For now only connect the low voltage circuit controlling ports of the SSR to check whether the SSR LED indicates the power states.

 4. To flash the microcontroller Arduino Nano or the STM32 Blackpill, pls follow the video form the ***Prerequisites*** section of this site.